remix-run/remix/DEVELOPMENT.md

 ### Experimental releases

-Experimental releases do not need to be branched off of `dev`.
-Experimental releases can be branched from anywhere as they are not intended for general use.
+Experimental releases use a [manually-triggered Github Actions workflow](./.github/workflows/release-experimental.yml) and can be built from any existing branch. to build and publish an experimental release:

-- Create a new branch for the release: `git checkout -b release-experimental`
+- Commit your changes to a feature branch
-- Make whatever changes you need and commit them: `git add . && git commit "experimental changes!"`
-- Update version numbers and create a release tag: `pnpm version:experimental`
-- Push to GitHub: `git push origin --follow-tags`
+- Push the branch to github
-- Create a new release for the tag on GitHub to trigger the CI workflow that will publish the release to npm
-  - Make sure you check the "prerelease" checkbox so it is not mistaken for a stable release
+- Go to the Github Actions UI for the [release-experimental.yml workflow](https://github.com/remix-run/remix/actions/workflows/release-experimental-dispatch.yml)
+- Click the `Run Workflow` dropdown
+- Type in your feature branch
+- Click the `Run Workflow` button

+### Nightly releases

+Nightly releases happen automatically at midnight PST via a [cron-driven workflow](./.github/workflows/nightly.yml) that is essentially the same as the experimental releases, but also performs some validations after the release.

 ## Local Development Tips and Tricks